-Our classical music courses are designed to not only familiarize the student with the physical aspects of the art (including theory and performance techniques) and its aesthetic qualities, but also to seek answers to philosophical questions concerning its nature, origin and development.
+Our classical music courses are designed to not only familiarize students with physical aspects of the art (including theory and performance techniques) and its aesthetic qualities, but also to seek answers to philosophical questions concerning its nature, origin and development.
 The program also offers an opportunity for private music instruction.

 Nicholas B. Knoppers Hall

-Our performance hall seats an audience of 200 and features excellent acoustics, instruments and recording facilities.
-The hall’s instrumental inventory includes:
+Our performance hall seats an audience of 200 and features excellent acoustics, instruments, and recording facilities.
+The hall’s instrumental inventory includes the following:

 - A Yamaha nine-foot concert grand piano, once owned by renowned pianist Glenn Gould

 - A Hailun seven-foot grand piano

 - A Letourneau 12-stop, two manual mechanical pipe organ

 - A Hubbard one-manual, Flemish-style harpsichord

 King’s organ students have weekly lessons at West End Christian Reformed Church, which boasts a beautiful 36-stop, two manual mechanical Letourneau organ, and is an excellent alternative resource for recitals.